Dyson1664/Bamboozle_bot_render/README.md

 Replace each placeholder with your actual data.

 ### Update ChromeDriver Path
-Update the path to chromedriver.exe in the Driver class to match your system's ChromeDriver location.
+Update the path to `chromedriver.exe` in the `Driver` class to match your system's ChromeDriver location.

-### Running the Application
+## Running the Application
 After completing the installation and configuration, start the server by running:

 ```
 python app.py
 ```
+## User Authentication
+### Register
+Navigate to http://localhost:5000/register and enter a username, password, and email to create a new account.

+### Login
+Navigate to http://localhost:5000/login and enter your username and password to log in.

 Navigate to http://localhost:5000/ to access the application.